 - The way to decide what signals you need is to look at the Signal to Noise Ratio, also known as SNR.
 For best performance, we recommend an SNR of at least 25 but preferably 30 or greater.
 So, if you have a noise floor of -90 dB, you will need to have at least a -65 signal.

-10. Why would I use a horn antenna?
+10. Why would I use the IsoStation or PrismStation?

 Asymmetrical horn antenna options (60° and 90°) have naturally attenuated side lobes and extremely low back radiation, and they offer industry-leading front-to-back ratio and low side lobe radiation.
-Symmetrical horn antennas (30° and 45°, the default) are ideal for cluster sector installations with high co-location requirements.
+Symmetrical horn antennas (30° and 45°) are ideal for cluster sector installations with high co-location requirements.

 11. What is airPRISM?

 airPrism technology isolates signals within the operating channel to increase capacity and throughput in co-location deployments.

 For a much more in-depth explanation check out this Blog from Robert himself.